Listen to this post

 I love my wife; she does not love technology.
 I love using software to improve productivity, and we just started using Evernote.
 Evernote has been around since 2008.
 I would have hoped that 11 years would be enough time to iron out the bugs, but my hopes were shattered.
 I was sharing a notebook with my wife, so I grabbed her phone and went through the sharing process.
 I spent well over ten minutes doing this because someone decided that they would not push an invite to devices but instead require synchronization to occur.
 Why?!

 I do not know what the answer to this madness is.
-I do know that I don’t like living in it.
-Humans generally do not walk a mile in another person’s shoes.
-If we do more of that may be, we can solve it as a human problem.
+I do know that I don’t particularly appreciate living in it.
+Humans tend to have blind spots when it comes to understanding the experience of people that interact with them.
+If we spend more time thinking about how we can improve each other’s experiences, maybe we can solve the technology problem as a human problem.